 If your cancer is not listed, or you do not meet the listed symptoms there is still one other way to qualify for SSD.

 Anyone can apply for SSD if they believe their condition prevents them from being able to work any job in the country for twelve months.
 This is called “residual functional capacity” or an RFC analysis.

 This is a particularly difficult to show in cancer cases because “The Blue Book” already identifies the cancers and symptoms that would ordinarily qualify.
 If you are considering applying for SSD this way, be sure to consult with an attorney.

 How Long Will It Take to Receive Benefits?

 Receiving SSD benefits usually takes several months.
 But in cases of particularly aggressive cancers there is a faster program you can apply under that will help you receive benefits within weeks.
 The Compassionate Allowance programs applies to most cancers that:

 - Has spread beyond the original area

 Speak To An SSD Lawyer Today

-The best thing you can do to make the most informed decision about SSD benefits as a cancer patient is to consult with an attorney.
+The best thing you can do to make the most informed decision about SSD benefits as a cancer patient is to consult with a Social Security disability lawyer.
 The Packard Law Firm is committed to helping individuals with cancer make the best Social Security decision for them and their families.
 Reach out to us today.